Federal Agency Name: Administration for Children and Families, Office of Community Services.

 If any data is to be collected, maintained, and/or disseminated, clearance may be required from the U.S. Office of Management and Budget (OMB).
 This clearance pertains to any “collection of information that is conducted or sponsored by ACF.”

-List organizations, cooperating entities, consultants, or other key individuals who will work on the Start Printed Page 25123project along with a short description of the nature of their effort or contribution.
+List organizations, cooperating entities, consultants, or other key individuals who will work on the project along with a short description of the nature of their effort or contribution.
+Start Printed Page 23783

 Provide a narrative addressing how the results of the project and the conduct of the project will be evaluated.
 In addressing the evaluation of results, state how you will determine the extent to which the project has achieved its stated objectives and the extent to which the accomplishment of objectives can be attributed to the project.
 Discuss the criteria to be used to evaluate results, and explain the methodology that will be used to determine if the needs identified and discussed are being met and if the project results and benefits are being achieved.
 With respect to the conduct of the project, define the procedures to be employed to determine whether the project is being conducted in a manner consistent with the work plan presented and discuss the impact of the project's various activities on the project's effectiveness.